martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 (fill in)

 ## Neural network models
+The following is a summary of the models in their default settings, many of the models, in reality, offers much more flexibility to be altered.
 ---
 ### Frozen convolution layer for "derivative of timeseries" feature creation
 Here we discuss the untrainable frozen convolution layer for creating "derivative of timeseries" features.